floooh/oryol/code/Modules/Resource/README.md

 a ResourceLabel on the 'label stack'.
 All created resources get the label from the top of the label stack assigned.
-After the group of related resources have been created, the label is popped from the label stack and the creating code keeps a record of the label, because it is needed later for destruction.
+After the group of related resources have been created, the label is popped from the label stack and the creating code keeps the label around for later when the resources should be destroyed.

-When this specific set of resources is no longer needed, a single destroy call (taking a resource label as argument) is all that's needed to destroy all resources with that label.
+When the batch of resources is no longer needed, a single Destroy call which takes a resource label as arguments destroys all resources matching the label at once.

 All resources with that label are **gone** now, any code still trying to use a resource Id from this batch will fail.
 What 'fail' exactly means depends